 The "Charlie LeSueur Award", will be presented every year to the person that shared Charlie's passion, love and respect for westerns and the western lifestyle.
-Someone that has done outstanding work for the year to help keep westerns alive, and especially if it relates to Arizona.
+Someone that has done outstanding work for the year to help keep westerns alive.
 Maybe someone that did outstanding history research on a movie, TV show, documentary or a screenplay or film with the most accurate depiction of Western history.
 This person will be chosen annually by various committee members associated with TWBFF.
 This award will stand out like no other.

-2020 will be the first year for The Charlie LeSueur Award!
+2020 was the first year for The Charlie LeSueur Award!

 Copyright © 2017, 2018, 2019, 2020 THE WILD BUNCH FILM FESTIVAL All Rights Reserved.